Appeals

 The Financial Aid Office will review appeals for additional student loan funding should a student's financial aid package not reflect their individual circumstances.
 The Financial Aid Office will not award additional scholarship funds for any type of approved appeal.
 If a COA/budget appeal is approved, the student’s cost of attendance will be increased as will the amount of student loan funds the student will be permitted to borrow.

 The typical situations for which the Financial Aid Office is able to adjust a student’s cost of attendance are outlined below.
-All appeals are considered on an individualized, case-by-case basis and the situation usually relates directly to the student’s ability to remain enrolled and complete their degree program, so the below list is not exhaustive.
+All appeals are considered on an individualized, case-by-case basis but usually only apply to the student's costs.
+Appeal cases must usually relate directly to the student’s ability to remain enrolled and complete their degree program, so the below list is not exhaustive.
 Contact our office if you have expenses not outlined below that you would like to appeal.

 A complete appeal includes both the Law Budget Appeal Form and the necessary supplemental documentation outlined on the form and below.
 The Budget Appeal Form is available on the Financial Aid Forms webpage